senkovskiy/HVAC/README.md

 # HVAC
-ML model to predict the Heating, ventilation, and air conditioning (HVAC) system behaviour.
+ML model to predict the Heating, ventilation, and air conditioning (HVAC) system behavior.

 This is my solution for a "Technical Session" interview at some company... 🙂